The Beautiest Woman In The World

 The 20th century witnessed a radical transformation in beauty standards, driven by technological advancements, globalization, and social movements.
 The flapper girls of the 1920s challenged traditional notions of femininity with their short hair, androgynous figures, and rebellious attitudes.
 Hollywood icons like Marilyn Monroe popularized the hourglass figure and platinum blonde hair, setting a new standard of glamour and sex appeal.

 The latter half of the 20th century saw the rise of the supermodel era, with figures like Twiggy and Naomi Campbell dominating the fashion industry.
 These women represented a more diverse range of body types and ethnicities, challenging the previously narrow definition of beauty.
-The advent of the internet and social media has further democratized beauty standards, allowing individuals to create their own platforms and celebrate their unique features.
+In practice, the advent of the internet and social media has further democratized beauty standards, allowing individuals to create their own platforms and celebrate their unique features.
 Today, we see a growing emphasis on inclusivity, body positivity, and self-acceptance, encouraging women to embrace their natural beauty and reject unrealistic ideals.

 Comprehensive Overview: Decoding the Elements of Beauty